 - What happens if an usher exceeds 3 shifts?
 Ushers who exceed 3 shifts from the 10th until 11:59 PM on the 14th will be asked to remove any shifts over 3.

-Remember, until the 15th of the month, you can decline (aka remove yourself) from a shift without any further action.
-By the 15th, you must confirm all shift assignments by doing the following:
+Remember, until the 15th of the month, you can remove yourself from a shift without any further action.
+To remove yourself from a shift please do the following:

 - Use the “Schedule” tab to see all shifts you have selected.

-- Select the “Decline” button to remove yourself from an assignment.
+- Select the “Remove” button to remove yourself from an assignment.

 - On occasion, the Guest Services Department will automatically assign you to our social gatherings.
-Use this “Confirm” or “Decline” feature to RSVP to the gathering.
+Use the “Confirm” or “Remove” feature to RSVP to the gathering.